minimuutti/minimuutti.github.io/en/info/index.md

 * 14.1.2016 Updated activation post; All eggs in one basket
 * 11.1.2016 New activation post; Spray bottles
 * 10.1.2016 New activation post; Corals
-* 2.1.2016 Updated activation post; Advent calendars
-* 2.1.2016 New photos added in category; Pictures of Miki
-* 1.1.2016 New photos added in category; Winter